0exp/redis_queued_locks/README.md

     - `:extendable_work_through` - continue working under the lock **with** lock's TTL extension;
     - `:wait_for_lock` - (default) - work in classic way (with timeouts, retry delays, retry limits, etc - in classic way :));
     - `:dead_locking` - fail with deadlock exception;
-  - See [Dead locks and Reentrant locks](#dead-locks-and-reentrant-locks) documentation section for details;
+  - See [Deadlocks and Reentrant locks](#deadlocks-and-reentrant-locks) documentation section for details;
 - `identity` - (optional) `[String]`
   - An unique string that is unique per `RedisQueuedLock::Client` instance.
 Resolves the collisions between the same process_id/thread_id/fiber_id/ractor_id identifiers on different